Table of Contents

-Below is the standard process for candidates who go through the hiring pipeline at DoorDash:
+Below is the standard negotiation process for candidates who receive an offer from DoorDash:

-There are few important nuances to note when negotiating with DoorDash.
-I'll list some of these below in addition to best practices to ensure you are ready for your upcoming negotiation.
+There are a few important nuances to note when negotiating with DoorDash.
+I'll list some of these below to ensure you are ready for your upcoming negotiation.